-The mission of the Pasadena Symphony and POPS is to provide orchestral performances of the highest quality ranging from orchestral performances to world-renowned artists in recital, and to provide the broadest access to youth education programs and the performing arts through community engagement and digital innovation.
+The mission of the Pasadena Symphony and POPS is to provide musical concerts of the highest quality ranging from orchestral performances to world-renowned artists in recital, and to provide the broadest access to youth education programs and the performing arts through community engagement and digital innovation.

 In the fall of 2007, the Pasadena Symphony incorporated the Pasadena POPS into its Association under the new name Pasadena Symphony and POPS.
-This merger created an expanded Classics and POPS series providing the community with a full spectrum of live symphonic classical concerts and POPS concerts year-round at the historic Ambassador Auditorium in Pasadena and at its new summer venue on the Lawn adjacent to the Rose Bowl.
+This merger created an expanded Classics and POPS series providing the community with a full spectrum of live symphonic classical concerts and POPS concerts year-round at the historic Ambassador Auditorium in Pasadena and now at its summer venue at the Los Angeles County Arboretum and Botanic Garden.